 Cluj-Napoca is an important economic centre in Romania.
 Famous local brands that have become well-known at a national, and to some extent international level, include: Banca Transilvania, Terapia Ranbaxy, Farmac, Jolidon and Ursus breweries.

-Much of the software/IT activity in Romania is taking place in Cluj-Napoca, which is quickly becoming Romania's technopolis.
+Much of Romania's software/IT activity is centralized in Cluj-Napoca, which is quickly turning into the country's technopolis.
 Nokia invested 200 million euros in a mobile telephone factory near Cluj-Napoca, it also opened a research centre in the city.
 The city houses regional or national headquarters of MOL, Aegon, Emersen, De`Longhi, Bechtel, Friesland Campina, Office Depot, Genpact, New Yorker and Bosch.

-Cluj-Napoca is also an important regional commercial centre, with many street malls and hypermarkets.
-Eroilor Avenue, Napoca and Memorandumului streets are the most expensive venues.
+Furthermore, Cluj-Napoca is an important regional commercial centre, with many street malls and hypermarkets.
+Eroilor Avenue, Napoca and Memorandumului streets rank among the most expensive venues.

-Cluj-Napoca has a number of landmark buildings and monuments.
-One of those is the Saint Michael`s Church in Unirii Square, built at the end of the 14th century in the Gothic style of that period.
-It was only in the 19th century that the Neo-Gothic tower of the church was erected; it remains the tallest church tower in Romania to this day.
+Within Cluj-Napoca one can find a number of landmark buildings and monuments.
+Among them is the Saint Michael`s Church in Unirii Square, which was built at the end of the 14th century in the Gothic style of that same period.
+It was only later in the 19th century that the Neo-Gothic tower of the church itself was created - it remains the tallest church tower in Romania to this very day.

-Cluj-Napoca hosts a number of cultural festivals of various types.
-These occur throughout the year, but are more frequent in the summer months.
-Cluj-Napoca has a diverse and growing cultural scene, with cultural life exhibited in a number of fields, including the Visual arts, performing arts and nightlife.
-The city's cultural scene spans its history, dating back to Roman times: the city started to be built in that period, which has left its mark on the urban layout (centered on today's Piața Muzeului) as well as surviving ruins.
-However, the medieval town saw a shift in its centre towards new civil and religious structures, notably St.Michael`s Church.
+Cluj-Napoca also hosts a number of cultural festivals of various types.
+They occur throughout the year but are far more frequent during the summer months.
+The city boasts a diverse and growing cultural scene, with cultural life exhibited in a number of fields, including the Visual arts, performances and nightlife.
+The city's culture covers its entire history, dating all the way back to Roman times when the city's initial construction first began, leaving an ever-present mark on the urban layout (centered on today's Piața Muzeului) as well as the remaining ruins.
+However, in later centuries, the now medieval town saw a shift in its centre towards new civil and religious structures, notably St.Michael`s Church.